-MISS6244/6344 World Religions: Eastern Religions (2 or 3 hours) Lemke
+MISS6344 World Religions: Eastern Religions (3 hours)

 In this course, students examine the major Eastern religions (Buddhism, Hinduism, Confucianism, Taoism, Shinto, Sikhism) from the perspective of underlying worldview, history, traditions, sacred literature, doctrines, and practices.
 Emphasis is placed on the use of primary sources and personal contact with practitioners.
 Attention is given to particular barriers to the gospel, as well as to promising avenues for sharing the gospel, associated with each religion.